Rhonajoy/Pitch-app/tests/README.md

 ## Description

 A web application that allows users to read pitches and post oonce you are logged in.
-It also allows a user to like ,dislike and comment on a pitch they love,
+It also allows a user to like ,dislike and comment on a pitch they love.
 ## Setup Requirements

 - Git